 Angel Hinickle is a Resource Conservation Specialist with the Tompkins County Soil and Water Conservation District (TCSWCD).
 She is a Certified Professional in Erosion and Sediment Control (CPESC) and holds a Master’s of Science in Environmental Science and Policy with a focus in Water Resources Management from the University of Wisconsin-Green Bay.
 Prior to working with TCSWCD, Angel was employed with Cornell Cooperative Extension of Suffolk County for four and a half years as a Stormwater Specialist, where she managed all daily facets of Suffolk County’s Phase II stormwater program and led a water quality monitoring group.
 She lives in Ithaca with her husband and new baby boy and enjoys hiking and canoeing in the beautiful Finger Lakes.

-Bill Coon is a hydrologist with the U.S. Geological Survey.
-Over the past 36 years, he has participated in or conducted studies of the surface-water and groundwater resources of New York State.
+Bill was a hydrologist with the U.S. Geological Survey for 38 years, retiring in 2018.
+He participated in or conducted studies of the surface-water and groundwater resources of New York State.
 Bill is trained in the methods of streamflow measurement, water-sample collection, interpretation of water-quality data, and computation of constituent loads.
 He designed and conducted an 11-year water-quality study of a large cattail wetland near Rochester in Monroe County and a 3-year county-wide water-quality characterization study in Onondaga County.
 Each of these studies provided data for development of watershed models that Bill created to simulate the processes of generation and transport of chemical loads.
 Bill brings a depth of technical expertise to the CSI Board of Directors.
 His background is a perfect fit for the type of research that CSI supports through its volunteer monitoring program.

 He was an assistant and associate professor at the University of Medicine and Dentistry of New Jersey from 1978-1993, conducting basic research on the role of the dynein ATPase in flagellar motility in sea urchin spermatozoa and teaching pharmacology to medical students.
 A 1987-8 sabbatical at Cornell University with Professor James Gillett awakened an interest in environmental toxicology and extension work, and in 1993 Steve resigned his faculty position in New Jersey and moved to Ithaca.